gottabe-io/gottabe-cli/README.md

                 'DEBUG' : '',
                 'BUILDING_EXAMPLE_DLL' : ''
             },
-            libraryPaths : [],                  // library paths passed to the linker libraries : [],                     // library names
-            linkoptions : {                     // options passed to the linker
-                debugInformation : true,       // disables generating debug information.
+            libraryPaths : [],                  // library paths passed to the linker.
+Take care it's not possible to use for dependencies libraries : [],                     // library names.
+Take care because these aren't treated as dependencies linkoptions : {                     // options passed to the linker debugInformation : true,       // disables generating debug information.
 Default is true other : ''                      // other linker options